qualiaa/acpi-brightness/README.md

 # ACPI Brightness

-A small script with minimal requirements for interacting with ACPI backlights via *sysfs*.
+A small script with minimal requirements for interacting with ACPI backlights via *sysfs*, intended as a stand-in for `xbacklight` on systems which it does not support.
 Interface uses percentages.
 Supports linear fading between values, relative brightness changes, and only-decrease and only-increase options.

 ## Usage